 Advice: Choose a major based on what you love reading about, discussing, and learning.
 Being in a field you enjoy motivates you to maintain the self-discipline to attend seriously to your studies, and your grades are likely to be higher.
 Once you advance in your major, you can then work with your academic advisor and the Career Development Center to explore answers to the questions "What can I do with a major in...?"

 Good news: You don't have to choose just one thing!
 Choosing a college major does not mean giving up everything else that interests you.
-You may opt to complete two majors, or one major and a minor (and they don't have to be related).
+You may opt to complete one major and a minor (and they don't have to be related).
 You may focus on one major, and take other courses of personal interest or enjoyment.
 You may complete one major and/or minor, and engage in extracurricular activities that suit your personal interests.
-You could leave college at triple-threat on the job market!
+You could leave college a triple-threat on the job market!

-All students must complete the General Education program, and most of the Gen Ed courses are taken within your first two years anyway.
+All students must complete the General Education program, and most of the Gen Ed courses are taken within your first three semesters anyway.
 However, hoping that a major comes to you as a result of your Gen Ed program is a passive approach to deciding upon a major.
 Taking introductory courses is one way of learning about a major, but it is not always the best way; introductory courses are not representative of all aspects of a particular field.

 Advice: Above all, it's important to stay active in exploring majors by thinking, asking, and researching instead of just waiting for time to pass.
 Taking a course in a major is more effective once you have narrowed the field down to a few that you are seriously considering.
 If you have some idea of majors you may be interested in, get clarification on which Gen Ed courses you might be wise to take.
 Since some major programs require specific General Education courses (e.g., business requires calculus), Gen Eds should be selected carefully while you are still exploring majors.
 Work closely and often with your advisor in mindfully narrowing potential major areas, which makes transitioning into a major an easy one.

 Advice: Choosing a life path is a future and ongoing series of events.
 All you have to think about now is what you enjoy studying while you're at SUNY Plattsburgh.
 Ask your friends about their majors, but don't feel pressured into choosing hastily just because they have one.
 Keep in touch with your academic advisor by sharing your reactions to these misconceptions with her.
 By taking active steps toward deciding, you will find your way.